Hectormalvarez/text2/README.md

 ## Project Status

-**Currently in initial development.** Initial project setup complete, and we're starting with a Test-Driven Development (TDD) approach for the backend.
+**In active development.** The backend API now supports creating, retrieving, and deleting snippets.
+The frontend provides forms for creating and retrieving snippets and displays them.
+The application is dockerized and runs behind an Nginx proxy.
+We're continuing to develop the application with a Test-Driven Development (TDD) approach.

+## Recent Updates

+- **Backend (Flask):** Implemented core API endpoints (`/snippets` and `/snippets/{id}`) for creating, retrieving, and deleting text snippets.
+Currently using in-memory storage.
+- **Frontend (Next.js):** Implemented forms for creating and retrieving snippets.
+Basic styling and error handling are in place.
+Integration with the backend API allows for creating and displaying snippets.
+- **Deployment:** Dockerized the application and set up an Nginx proxy.

 ## Immediate Next Steps

 ### Backend (Flask)

-- Implement core API endpoints (`/snippets`) for creating, retrieving, and deleting text snippets, following TDD.
-- Set up in-memory storage for initial development.
+- Migrate from in-memory storage to a persistent database solution (e.g., DynamoDB).
+- Implement more robust error handling and input validation.

 ### Frontend (Next.js)

-- Develop UI components for creating and displaying text snippets.
-- Implement API interaction to communicate with the backend.
+- Improve UI/UX and styling.
+- Implement snippet editing functionality.

 ### Infrastructure (CDK)

-- Define API Gateway endpoints.
-- Create Lambda functions to handle API requests and connect them to the Flask app.
-- Configure deployment to AWS.
+- Begin implementing CDK infrastructure for AWS deployment (API Gateway, Lambda).

 ## Future Considerations

-- **Persistent Storage:** Migrate from in-memory storage to a serverless database (e.g., DynamoDB) for production.
 - **User Authentication:** Implement user accounts and authentication to associate snippets with users.
 - **CI/CD:** Set up a robust CI/CD pipeline using GitHub Actions for automated testing, building, and deployment.
-- **Enhanced Features:** Explore additional features like snippet editing, sharing, and search.
+- **Enhanced Features:** Explore additional features like snippet sharing, searching, and syntax highlighting.

 ## Technologies Used

 - Backend: Python, Flask, pytest
-- Frontend: Next.js, React
+- Frontend: Next.js, React, TypeScript, Jest
-- Infrastructure: AWS CDK, API Gateway, Lambda
+- Infrastructure: AWS CDK, API Gateway, Lambda (planned), Docker, Nginx

 ## Contributing